 Some would say that it makes no difference whether we meditate clothed or unclothed because we are into our minds anyway.
 But our minds are not separate from our bodies.
 The naga sadhus (naked holy men) in India gave up wearing clothes as part of their project of renouncing all worldly encumbrances in order to focus on things eternal.
 The fact of being naked was a constant bodily reminder of their calling.

 That cannot be the reason we would practice naked meditation in our world today.
 We don’t go around in a state of permanent nakedness.
 We wear clothes in public and might be naked only in private.
 Yet even in private many of us would find meditating in a state of nakedness to be a challenge because it is so out of our frame of reference since we live in a clothed society.
 We might even be ill-at-ease about being naked in private when we are focusing on being in the presence of God.
-But just so, sitting naked in meditation causes us to reflect on what we think about our bodies—that is, our selves—in relation to God and the worlds of which we are a part—the social world and the natural world.
+But just so, sitting naked in meditation causes us to reflect on what we think about our bodies—that is, our selves—in relation to God and the social and natural worlds of which we are a part.

 In meditation, whether naked or clothed, we are exposing ourselves to God and to ourselves as we really are with all our shame and vulnerability.
-We are, after all, the sons and daughters of Adam and Eve, who transgressed the limits imposed on them and discovered that they were naked and ashamed.
-So they covered themselves with fig leaves and hid from God—and concealed their “private parts” from each other.
+We are, after all, the sons and daughters of Adam and Eve, who transgressed the limits imposed on them and discovered that they were naked.
+This was new knowledge about themselves that they couldn’t handle.
+They were also afraid of God because of their transgression.
+So they covered themselves with fig leaves and hid from God—and concealed their “private parts,” their uniqueness, from God and from each other.
+Surely a part of undoing that hiddenness is to come out of hiding — from God and from each other.

 Vulnerability, Shame, and Honor